Leikoe/bloom-filter/README.md

 C style for loops tend to be faster than iterator based ones, this could explain the performance gain but i don't think it's the only factor here.

+## BitsContainer optimizations

+> After some research, it appears that java's boolean type is more than a bit wide, java's solution is poviding us with a BitSet, which internally uses longs to store bits without wasting space.
+> Taking advantage of this, I implemented NativeBitSet which implements IBitsContainer

 ## Full Benchmark

 ![add](./images/add_v2_vs_hashsetAdd.png)